 Found another on line today.
 Renaissance Revival cut down.
 About 1860.
 Would have been worth $500+ before the slaughter.

 Now here is a beautiful example of what can be done to an Eastlake table without destroying it.
-Add some paint; don't cut the legs off, and it will enhance any modern home.
+Add some paint; don't cut the supports off, and it will enhance any modern home.
 This is the way to do it, in my opinion.
+The color can be taken off in 30 years.